Blog-Archiv

 a/g/f/e/d2|a/g/f/e/d2|

 This will be rendered in two "staffs" (note lines), each containing two bars.
 Effect is that whenever you maintain your score and add some fill notes, the overall layout will be affected.
-The idea behind this may have been to formulate conceptual units, but in fact it was an ignored model-view separation.
+The idea behind this may have been to formulate conceptual units, but in fact it turns out to be a missing model-view separation.

 There is misleading similarity between IPN notation and abc notation concerning numbers.